MUSE-VL: Modeling Unified VLM through Semantic Discrete Encoding: Experiments

 \subsection{Implementation Details}

 \paragraph{Visual Tokenizer} For the pre-trained semantic encoder, this work uses two different resolution encoders: SigLIP-SO400m-patch14-384 and SigLIP-Large-patch16-256 \cite{zhai2023sigmoid}.
+The semantic decoder is a vision transformer (same as BEITv2 \cite{peng2022beit}).
 The input images are resized to 384 $\times$ 384 and 256 $\times$ 256 respectively, and after quantization, they are converted into discrete codes of 16 $\times$ 16 and 27 $\times$ 27.

-We use the pretrained SigLIP parameters as the initialization of the image encoder in SDE, while the image decoder remains the same as the VQGAN decoder.
+We use the pretrained SigLIP parameters as the initialization of the image encoder in SDE, while the image decoder remains the same ConvNet architecture as the VQGAN decoder \cite{esser2021taming, sun2024autoregressive}.
 The codebook size of the tokenizer is 32,768, with a vector dimension of 8, and the semantic loss weight is set to 1.
-The training dataset for the tokenizer includes 10 million images.
+The training dataset for the tokenizer includes 10 million images from ImageNet-1K \cite{deng2009imagenet} and CC12M \cite{changpinyo2021conceptual} .
 Other hyperparameters during training follow the default settings in LLamaGEN \cite{sun2024autoregressive}.

 \paragraph{Vision Language Model} The method proposed in this paper can be easily adapted to most pre-trained LLMs.
 In our experiments, we used Qwen-2.5-7B, Qwen-2.5-32B \cite{qwen2.5}, Yi-1.5-9B, and Yi-1.5-34B \cite{young2024yi} as the base language models.
 The embedding layer of the LLM is expanded by 32,768 to accommodate visual tokens.
-For visual understanding tasks, we used about 24 million examples from instruction tuning datasets and image caption datasets.
-For visual generation tasks, we used data from image caption datasets.
-The images for visual generation are resized while maintaining original aspect ratio.
 The learning rate during training is set to 1e-4, using a cosine schedule with warmup, and AdamW ($\beta1$ = 0.9, $\beta2$ = 0.95) as the optimizer.
-To evaluate the performance of the VLM, we test the model on vision-language benchmarks such as MMBench \cite{mmbench}, SeedBench-img \cite{li2023seed}, AI2D \cite{kembhavi2016diagram}, MMStar \cite{chen2024mmstar}, MathVista \cite{lu2024mathvista}, SciQA-Img \cite{lu2022sqa}, MME \cite{fu2023mme} and MMMU \cite{yue2024mmmu}.
-We run the evaluation based on VLMEvalKit \cite{duan2024vlmevalkit}.
+We use the image caption dataset LLaVA-ReCap-CC12M \cite{li2024onevision} for the pre-training stage.
+For visual understanding tasks, we used examples from Cambrian7M \cite{tong2024cambrian} and LLaVA-OneVision-Data \cite{li2024onevision}.
+For visual generation tasks, we used datasets \cite{changpinyo2021conceptual} and 10M high-quality images.
+The images for visual generation are resized while maintaining the original aspect ratio.